ykunisato/paper-r/README.md

 - psych                :                Procedures for Psychological, Psychometric, and Personality Research
 - rstan                :                R Interface to Stan
 - tidyverse            :                Easily Install and Load the 'Tidyverse'
+- posterior            :                useful tools for fitting Bayesian models or working with output from Bayesian models
+- cmdstanr             :                Lightweight interface to Stan for R users

 ### Add-in of RStudio